lev3l666/employee-check/README.md

 ## Database configuration

-create a database with the name 'employee_checkin' run provided SQL script
+create a database with the name 'employee_checkin' and run provided SQL script in the root folder

 ## Installation